damienstanton/vector_array_similarity/README.md

 time spent.
 In this case, user2 has no activity during windows 3, 4, while user1 has no activity during window 5.

-## Given Solution
+## A Solution

 This package implements an _opiniated_ similarity function that takes into account how important individual vectors are to a given user, and accounts for the different array lengths (i.e. available time windows).
-In particular, absence of vectors is interpreted, through the Closed-World Assumption, as lack of activity.

 This similarity function does not care about the time ordering of vectors, just their presence.
 Thus two users are highly similar if their vectors are similar regardless of their time position.

+This solution also defends against cases where arrays are of different lengths, yet most of the elements are similar.
-However, if user1 has only one vector and it happens to be highly similar to one of user2's vectors, but user2 has additional vectors, then their similarity will be diminished.
+For example, if user1 has only one vector and it happens to be highly similar to one of user2's vectors, but user2 has additional vectors, then their similarity will be diminished.
 In other words, lack of activity influences the similarity measure.